 Applications will initially be checked to confirm eligibility and completeness.
-Ineligible incomplete or late applications will not be assessed.
+Ineligible, incomplete or late applications will not be assessed.

-Applications will then be assessed by Department of Planning and Environment technical specialists and then an independent State Assessment Panel (SAP), which includes experts and stakeholder representation, against assessment criteria to prioritise applications on a statewide basis.
+Applications will next be assessed by the department's technical specialists and then an independent State Assessment Panel (SAP), which includes experts and stakeholder representation, against assessment criteria to prioritise applications on a statewide basis.